 If you grow a lot of potatoes you will usually go to a registered seed potato producer who will will sell you graded seed potatoes from half a ton upwards.

-Depending on the grade they could be from $200 to $600 per ton, but there is nothing to say he/she couldn’t sell you a 50lbs bag, or even a handful, it all depends on the person and your relationship with them.
+Depending on the grade they could be from £150 to £400 per tonne, but smaller quantities can be discussed, it all depends on the person and your relationship with them.

 Buying seed potatoes online